dubiousjim/yagh/README.md

 *Note that these instructions apply to these tools as configured in yagh, which differ in several ways from how the original authors distribute them.*

+### Using git-remote-hg ###

+To clone from an upstream Mercurial repository:

+    git clone hg::url [localdir]

+Bookmarks and branches in the Mercurial repository will be visible in Git as remote tracking branches of the form:

+    hg/default
+    hg/branch1
+    hg/bookmark1

+To keep up to date:

+    git fetch [hg]
+    git pull [--rebase] [hg]
+    git push

+These are just the plain `git fetch` commands.
+You can omit the `hg` if you're in a branch that tracks part of the upstream Mercurial repository.
+Your `master` branch is initially set up to do so.

+To push "new branches" into the Mercurial repository, do this:

+    git push hg local_git_branch:new_hg_branch
+    git branch --set-upstream local_git_branch hg/new_hg_branch

+If you want the branch to be named the same on both ends, you can just use `branch_name` instead of `branch_name:branch_name`.
+(But you still need to call `git branch --set-upstream ...`) Note that what these commands will do is push a new Mercurial *bookmark* upstream; when you push and pull, that bookmark will be kept in synch with the head of your Git branch.
+The actual named branch used on the Mercurial side will be whatever was the named branch of the bookmark's ancestors.

+If you want to delete a Mercurial branch, you can try this:

+    git push hg :hg_branch_to_delete

+Note though that this will only delete the "branches" that are implemented as Mercurial bookmarks.
+Those that correspond to named branches in the Mercurial repository will be automatically re-created in your `hg` Git remote the next time you pull.
+You don't have to base any local Git branches on them, if you want to ignore them.

+This tool permits the use of *multiple* Mercurial remotes for a given Git repository.
+Just specify the ones after the first by:

+    git remote add [-t branch] [--tags] remotename hg::url

+Then you can `git fetch remotename` and so on as usual.

 ### Using git-hg-again ###

 To clone from an upstream Mercurial repository: